 The ratio of cross-hatch conductor width (HW) to cross-hatch pitch (HP) plays an important role while characterizing the cross-hatch plane.
 If the ratio is about 0.293, 50% of the copper removal can be achieved.
 The lesser the ratio, the greater the percentage of copper to be removed.
 The only disadvantage of controlled impedance in flex is the requirement of having a higher controlled impedance value when compared to the rigid copper plane.

 A cross-hatched reference plane means a significant percentage of copper is removed from the plane.
-It has a remarkable impact on controlled impedance in flex PCBs.
-Cross-hatched planes don’t provide 100% shielding to the signal traces.
+This has a remarkable impact on controlled impedance in flex PCBs.
+However, cross-hatched planes don’t provide 100% shielding to the signal traces.
 The main purpose of cross-hatching the reference plane is to increase the flexibility of the circuit board.

 Controlled impedance for rigid-flex boards

 The above image shows a typical rigid-flex stack-up.
-As depicted, the flex layer (polyimide) is placed on the center of the stack-up.
-Therefore the impedance traces in the flex layers need to change from microstrip (in the flex area) to stripline once it enters the rigid section.
+As depicted, the flex layer (polyimide) is placed in the center of the stack-up.
+Therefore, the impedance traces in the flex layers need to change from microstrip (in the flex area) to stripline once they enter the rigid section.
 This may require thicker flex layer construction to meet the desired impedance value.

 2-layer and 3-layer flex stack-ups for controlled impedance